js216/CeNTREX/DAQ/README.md

 ## Todo

 - general
+   - make the "refresh COM port" button work
+   - Hornet IG control should be buttons
+   - LakeShore330 setpoint control
    - describe Program Organization in the readme
-   - commands should be recorded in the event log
+   - commands and errors should be recorded in the event log
    - make tabs
 - recording
    - Available disk space; current size of dataset.